Browse Exhibits (18 total)

-A 19th century cemetery supposedly on Kia Kima property.
+A 19th century cemetery supposedly on Kia Kima Scout Reservation.

-A list of the Camp Directors of Kia Kima.
+A complete list of the Camp Directors of Kia Kima.

 Any camper who has stayed in Camp Cherokee will remember the ear-piercing sound of the gong.